xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

  - Improved resistance of malicious check errors due to channel misallignment
  - Add recovery for detection presence datapath
  - Added support for point reporting weekly and period averages
- - CHECK PRESENCE SERVER AND REPORTING FOR BUGS (IP)
+ - CHECK PRESENCE SERVER FOR BUGS, currently bypassed in reporting (IP)
- - Added support for fall back analysis of data if presence data not available yet for reporting (TBD)
+ - Added support for fall back analysis of data if presence data not available yet for reporting

 **CHANGELOG TO v0.6.0:**